sushilsridhar/intellij-guide/README.md

 # IntelliJ Guide

+### IDE Errors

+1. Invalidate cache and restart - Incase of IDE errors
+File -> Invalidate caches and restart, this will fix any errors in the project that was caused by IDE.
+(eg. could be a error in pom.xml or dependencies are downloaded, yet IDE shows package not found error when it is imported in the java file)

+2. Synchronize - sync with local workspace
+File -> Synchronize, synchronize local work space with IntelliJ, incase of switching branch using terminal (the one that is outside of IntelliJ).

-### Usefull Features
+### Code

-1. Packages view
-Project Tool Window on left side - switch to packages view - to view only code related files

-2. Run Dashboard for microservices spring boot
-View -> Tools Window -> Run dashboard, usefull for running/managing multiple microservice spring boot apps

-3. Scratch File
+1. Scratch File
 File -> New -> Scratch File, save tryouts or unwanted code temporarily in scratch files, it is not added in version control.
 Project Tool Window on left side - switch to Scratches view - to view only scratch files

+2. Inspect code - Warnings, spellings errors and code improvements
+right click on the java file, Analyze -> inspect code, to view all the warnings, spelling errors and minor code improvements that can be done.

+3. Format xml file or any file
+Code -> Reformat Code, I mainly use it to format xml files, life saver.

+4. Optimize the import statements
+Code -> Optimize imports, We can enable this by default for every commit, in the git window.

+5. Navigate to a particular line command + L, enter the line number

+6. View contents of a class in the same window option + space, the contents of the class can be viewed as a pop up, easier to view what's inside a library class (eg: Timestamp class in java)

+7. View all methods in a class
+Command + function 12, to see members of the class, useful while analyzing at library classes

+8. View method hierarchy
+control + H

+### Git

-4. Annotate - Find who commited a particular line
+1. Annotate - Find who commited a particular line
 double click on the space where line number of the java file is displayed, select annotate.

-5. Inspect code - Warnings, spellings errors and code improvements
-right click on the java file, Analyze -> inspect code, to view all the warnings, spelling errors and minor code improvements that can be done.

-7. Invalidate cache and restart - Incase of IDE errors
-File -> Invalidate caches and restart, this will fix any errors in the project that was caused by IDE.
-(eg. could be a error in pom.xml or dependencies are downloaded, yet IDE shows package not found error when it is imported in the java file)

-8. Synchronize - sync with local workspace
-File -> Synchronize, synchronize local work space with IntelliJ, incase of switching branch using terminal (the one that is outside of IntelliJ).

-option space, class definition as the pop up

-command function 12 to see member of the class
-5. command + L , line navigation

-control + H view hierachary

 ### Searching